insentia/windows_ad/README.md

 This module have been tested on Windows Server 2012 r2, should work on Windows Server since 2008 R2.

 ##Last Fix/Update
-V 0.0.7 :
+V 0.0.9 :
+ - Fix some error in powershell script (OU with space works now)
+ - Set true for default value of configureflag, installflag, writetoxmlflag
+ - Set false to default confirmdeletion on user.
+ - Update groupmembers resource.
+If the user doesn't exist, no error will occur
+ - fix configureflag variable for conf_forest

+  + Merge with pull request #1 :
    - Added functionality so that the code can pull data from hiera
    - Added chaining to enforce execution ordering
    - Fixed some Powershell scripts that were causing errors
    - Added some conditional flags to make installing AD and configuring the forest optional
    - Added conditional flag to make writing to the xml file optional

- - Create/Remove a Group in Active Directory
- - Create/Remove members inside a existing Group in Active Directory
- - Add possibility to enter a password for user
- - Put password in xml file instead of txt.
-Better for ulterior use
- - Fix showing notice when no modification is made on a user
+V 0.0.8 :
+ - The users.xml file is now automatically created, no need anymore to create it in your manifest
+ - You can specify an alternate path for the xml file

 ##Module Description